Siebel Scholars program recognizes top computer science graduate students

 "Expanding the Siebel Scholars program to Princeton University -- with its rich history of breakthrough research -- further strengthens the Siebel Scholars community's ability to work together to solve critical social challenges," said Karen Roter Davis, executive director of the Siebel Scholars Foundation.

-The Siebel Scholars program was created by the Thomas and Stacey Siebel Foundation 11 years ago, a private foundation established in 1996 to support projects and organizations that work to improve the quality of life, environment and education of its community members.
+The Siebel Scholars Foundation was created 11 years ago by the Thomas and Stacey Siebel Foundation, a private foundation established in 1996 to support projects and organizations that work to improve the quality of life, environment and education of its community members.

 Thomas Siebel, a member of Princeton University's Board of Trustees, is the chairman and founder of First Virtual Group, a diversified holding company.
 Previously, Siebel was the founder, chairman and chief executive officer of Siebel Systems, a major software company that merged with Oracle Corp. in 2006.
-In addition to the Siebel Scholars program, the Siebel Foundation funded The Meth Project, a large-scale prevention program aimed at reducing first-time use of methamphetamines through public service messaging, public policy and community outreach.
+In addition to the Siebel Scholars program, the Siebel Foundation funded The Meth Project, which aims to reduce the prevalence of methamphetamine use.

 Further information on the five students selected as Princeton's inaugural group of Siebel Scholars follows: